ACFT Score Chart: What You Need to Know to Crush Your Army Fitness Test

 A desk with a neatly arranged ACFT score chart, calculator, and pencil

-Your body needs time to repair and strengthen itself.
+Ensure you’re getting sufficient sleep and staying hydrated as your body needs time to repair and strengthen itself.

-Avoid comparing yourself to others during the test.
+Focus on your performance without comparing yourself to others during the test.

-Your goal is to achieve your personal best.
+Strive to achieve your personal best.

 After the ACFT